active-directory-setup-for-small-business

 • Authorize the DHCP server in Active Directory

-One configuration step people often overlook (and I learned this the hard way at a client site) is setting appropriate Time Synchronization.
+One configuration step people often overlook is setting appropriate Time Synchronization.
 Active Directory is extremely sensitive to time discrepancies, and authentication can fail if computers’ clocks differ by more than 5 minutes.
+Don’t skip this crucial step!

 To configure time synchronization: